 3. Naomie Harris as M

 A ‘Bond woman’ with a difference: in the 007 movie Skyfall, Harris assumed the role of M’s secretary Miss Moneypenny (played for decades by Lois Maxwell), and was an instant sensation.
 Stunningly attractive, calm, and authoritative, Harris (a Cambridge graduate) simply transformed the part and made it her own.
-Early word on the new Bond film Sceptre (it opens in October) suggests her role will have grown.
+Early word on the new Bond film Spectre (it opens in October) suggests her role will have grown.
 A fine actress, Harris deserved more awards attention for her portrayal of Winnie Mandela in Mandela: Long Walk to Freedom.
 She seems certain to play a major part in future Bond movies.

 2. Eva Green as Vesper Lynd